 I begin to feel this is all going horribly wrong and I'm paying the price for that rather rash decision to try to take out his squads in the fields.
-Last week I was very cautious and waited for him to come to me, now I feel I've offered myself up on a plate.
+At the last playing I was very cautious and waited for him to come to me, now I feel I've offered myself up on a plate.
 Not smart play.

 |The senior leader and remains of the section pinned under the barrage.|